polopolyps/pcmd-tool-export-images/README.md

 modified in order to use with something other than a vanilla [greenfield-online][] using [fileserver][] as external image database.

+Once exported the image content will be updated to contain a http image referencing the image in the external [fileserver][], all older versions of the image content will be removed deleting the image from the polopoly database in the process.

 **This tool is destructive without ability to revert changes, backup the database before attempting to use it.**